Uluak-alt/vibe-switch/extension/PRIVACY.md

 - On our website: https://vibeswitch.app/privacy
 - In the Chrome Web Store listing

-## Your Rights
+## Your Data Rights

-You have the right to:
+Given the local-only storage model, your data control is primarily exercised by managing the Chrome extension itself:

-- Access your stored data via `chrome://extensions` → Vibe Switch → "Inspect views: service worker" → Storage
+- **Access**: You may inspect your stored data directly via the Chrome Developer Tools interface: `chrome://extensions` → Vibe Switch → "Inspect views: service worker" → Application tab → Storage
-- Delete all data by removing the extension
+- **Deletion**: You may delete all data by completely removing the Vibe Switch extension from Chrome via `chrome://extensions`
-- Request information about your data (though we don't have access to it)
+- **Portability**: Your custom vibes and preferences can be exported manually through the browser's developer tools if needed

 ## Contact Us